nestjs/docs.nestjs.com/content/microservices/exception-filters.md

 ### Exception filters

-The only difference between the HTTP exception filter layer and the corresponding microservices layer is that instead of throwing `HttpException`, you should instead use `RpcException`.
+The only difference between the HTTP exception filter layer and the corresponding microservices layer is that instead of throwing `HttpException`, you should use `RpcException`.

 ```typescript
 throw new RpcException('Invalid credentials.');